-- the unprecedented flooding in Iran in March 2019 and in Kerala, India on August 2018;
+- the unprecedented flooding in Iran in March 2019 and in Kerala, India, in August 2018;

 - the unusual cyclone activity near the equator in December 2017;

-- cyclone Gita that caused extensive damaged to eight Pacific Islands;
+- cyclone Gita that caused extensive damage to eight Pacific Islands;

-- and the sand and dust storms that span across the Persian Gulf, Arabian Sea and the Bay of Bengal on May 2017;
+- and the sand and dust storms that span across the Persian Gulf, Arabian Sea, and the Bay of Bengal in May 2017;

-The report identifies four distinct hotspots – clusters of ‘fragile environment’ with ‘critical socioeconomic vulnerabilities’.
+The report identifies four distinct hotspots – clusters of ‘fragile environment’ with ‘critical socioeconomic vulnerabilities.’
+These hotspots cross national boundaries as disasters like floods, and dust storms can quickly sweep from one country to another.
 These natural hazards can aggravate poverty, marginalization, and inequality, creating a vicious cycle.
-These hotspots cross national boundaries as disasters, like floods and dust storms can easily sweep from one country to the other.

 It highlights the importance of cooperation among regions to monitor and work together to mitigate the impacts of climate change and natural disasters.

 The four hotspots that the report identified are:

 - Transboundary River basins of South and Southeast Asia, where hunger and poverty exist, with exposure to floods and droughts.